Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Accordion Page/README.md

     - index.html
     - Accordionpage.css
  4. Open index.html in any modern web browser (e.g., Chrome, Firefox, Edge)
+ 5. Click each question to expand and view the answers ✔️

 ## ✨ Future Enhancements